simplelinuxscripts/findlines/README.md

-Linux bash script to find all lines or multi-line paragraphs containing a set of strings in filtered files of current folder and its subfolders, in a simple way for most common usage, without need of complex regular expressions.
+Linux bash script to find all lines or multi-line paragraphs containing a set of strings in filtered files within current folder and its subfolders recursively, in a simple way for most common usage, without need of complex regular expressions.

 ### USAGE: